yashaka/selene-with-docs/docs/faq/custom-user-profile-howto.md

     └── 📄 web_ui_tests.py
 ```

-Then, you can easily move your tests with configured profiles and run them anywhere.
+Then, you can easily move your `tests` folder and run tests anywhere.

 ```python
 # in 'web_ui_tests.py' file